Fair Cake-Cutting in Practice: Appendix 2: Experiment Instructions

-\paragraph{Fifth tab: Last Challenger, against 2 opponents} Description: You make a cut to the cake.
+\paragraph{Last Challenger, against 2 opponents} Description: You make a cut to the cake.
 This cut can be challenged by other players.
 If it is not challenged, you get the left piece of the cake and leave.
 If it is challenged, the player who challenges gets the left piece and leaves, and we restart the procedure with the leftover cake.
 You may need to cut the cake twice in the same round if your initial cut is challenged.
 Suggestion: If you cut the cake at 40 in each stage, you guarantee at least 40 points.
 Dividing the cake differently may give you more points, but may also give you less.

-\paragraph{Sixth tab: Last Challenger, against 3 opponents} Description: You make a cut to the cake.
+\paragraph{Last Challenger, against 3 opponents} Description: You make a cut to the cake.
 This cut can be challenged by other players.
 If it is not challenged, you get the left piece of the cake and leave.
 If it is challenged, the player who challenges gets the left piece and leaves, and we restart the procedure with the leftover cake.
 You may need to cut the cake twice in the same round if your initial cut is challenged.
 Suggestion: If you cut the cake at 30 in each stage, you guarantee at least 30 points.
 Dividing the cake differently may give you more points, but may also give you less.

-\paragraph{Seventh tab: Super Fast, against 3 opponents} Description: All players split the cake into two.
+\paragraph{Super Fast, against 3 opponents} Description: All players split the cake into two.
 The two who choose the leftmost cuts divide the first half, the other two the second half.
 Each half is divided using leftmost leaves.
 You will have to cut the cake twice.
 Suggestion: If you first cut the cake at 60 points and then at 30, you guarantee at least 30 points.
 Dividing the cake differently may give you more points, but may also give you less.

-\paragraph{Eight tab: Super Fair, against 2 opponents} Description: In this procedure you have two knives.
+\paragraph{Super Fair$\slash$Double Knife, against 2 opponents} Description: In this procedure you have two knives.
 You should cut the cake into three pieces.
 Then a complex procedure occurs, which you can read in your information sheet.
 Suggestion: If you cut the cake into three pieces worth 40 points each, you guarantee 40 points.
 Dividing the cake differently may give you more points, but may also give you less.

 \paragraph{Additional Explanation for 3SC} You will cut the cake into three pieces using two knives.
 We suggest you to cut the cake into three pieces worth 40 points each so to guarantee yourself 40 points.
 Dividing the cake differently may give you more points, but may also give you less.